NachtRaveVL/Simple-SolarTracker-Arduino/README.md

 #### Controller Initialization

 Additionally, a call is expected to be provided to the controller class object's `init[From…](…)` method, commonly called inside of the sketch's `setup()` function.
 This allows one to set the controller's system type (TODO), units of measurement (Metric, Imperial, or Scientific), control input mode, and display output mode.
-The default mode of the controller, if left unspecified, is a (TODO)) system set to Metric units, without any input control or output display.
+The default mode of the controller, if left unspecified, is a position calculating system set to Metric units, without any input control or output display.

 From Helioduino.h, in class Helioduino:
 ```Arduino